Ankr-network/ankr-docs/docs/Tutorials/submit-tutorial.md

 - 🏷 Tags (Ethereum, Ankr Advanced API, Hardhat, etc.)
 - 🔗 Tutorial written in markdown
 - 👩‍💻 Skill level - beginner, intermediate, or advanced
-- ⏰ Estimate time to completion
+- ⏰ Estimated time to completion

 #### 🤝 Ankr Community
 💪 Our documentation is community-driven.
 The Community Tutorials team will review your tutorial submission and we'll merge your pull request to show your tutorial on the site (as long as it builds and ships)!